Empress Shōken: Empress of Japan

-Lady Haruko and Emperor Meiji's wedding was finally officially celebrated on 11 January 1869.
+Haruko and Emperor Meiji's wedding was finally officially celebrated on 11 January 1869.
 She was the first imperial consort to receive the title of both nyōgō and of kōgō (literally, the emperor's wife, translated as "empress consort"), in several hundred years.
 However, it soon became clear that she was unable to bear children.
-Emperor Meiji already had 12 children by 5 concubines, though: as custom in Japanese monarchy, Empress Haruko adopted Yoshihito, her husband's eldest son by Lady Yanagihara Naruko, who became Crown Prince.
+Emperor Meiji already had 12 children by 5 concubines, though: as custom in Japanese monarchy, Empress Haruko adopted Yoshihito, her husband's eldest son by Yanagihara Naruko, who became Crown Prince.
 On 8 November 1869, the Imperial House departed from Kyoto for the new capital of Tokyo.
 In a break from tradition, Emperor Meiji insisted that the Empress and the senior ladies-in-waiting should attend the educational lectures given to the Emperor on a regular basis about national conditions and developments in foreign nations.

 Influence

 On 30 July 1886, Empress Haruko attended the Peeresses School's graduation ceremony in Western clothing.
 On 10 August, the imperial couple received foreign guests in Western clothing for the first time when hosting a Western Music concert.